waffle-iron/docs-rackspace/doc/contributor-collateral/privatecloud-docteam-FAQ.rst

 How do we contribute to RPCO docs?
 ----------------------------------

-RPC-O uses GitHub for code, bug and issue management, and code reviews.
+RPCO uses GitHub for code, bug and issue management, and code reviews.

 To learn how to contribute to RPCO documentation, see the following instructions: